kkanggu/Online-Judge/README.md

 >	I try to find formula, but I can't find it.
 So I found all of cases ignorantly.
 >	I assume that if N is 10,000, numbering can't be over 6660000.
 >	I check every cases that numbering includes '666'.

+***
+### Day 7
+#15649 Complete.
+(N & M)
+>	First, I skipped sorting part, because it seems too easy.
+>	At first, I designed to use cout.
+Because of it, the time exceeds.
+>	So I change to printf, then total measured time is 28ms.
+>	The time limit is 1 second.
+But I enter 8 8, it took too much time.
+>	Maybe the answer of this problem designed not to input too high value.